 “More security budget is being applied to automation.
 The budget picture improved measurably year over year, with increases between 3% and 10% across the board for automation projects and an anticipated increase of 16% next year.”
 (2)

-There are many examples of how a unified operations center with cross-domain orchestration and automation streamlines operations.
+There are many examples of how a unified NOC-SOC network with cross-domain orchestration and automation streamlines operations.
 Adding additional sites, mobile access points, or integrating recent business acquisitions is greatly simplified when independent network and security procedures are synchronized, automated, and delivered in one simple step.
 For example, unified operations ensure security is automatically included when MPLS paths are rerouted through lower-cost broadband connections.
 With unified operations, access point functions such as firewall, application optimization, and routing can be uniformly managed with one set of policies, which dramatically simplifies management.
 Identifying and containing cyberthreats with a single automated service is must faster than trying to coordinate two.

-Bad actors and networks have one thing in common; they operate around the clock.
+Bad actors and networks have one thing in common: they operate around the clock.
 This means businesses need to have separate network and security facilities, tools, infrastructures, and people available 24x7x365 to ensure their networks and business remain safe and functional.
 Having separate security and network operations leads to redundant costs and service overlaps.
 By unifying security and network functions, duplicate costs are eliminated, and overlapped expenses are consolidated.
 Costs are greatly reduced when separate operations are consolidated into one.

 A unified operation center also eliminates redundant tasks, coordinating disparate functions, along with independent reporting, budgeting, and compliance.
 IT professionals will have more time to focus on important strategic plans.
 Regaining valuable IT resources presents a windfall for many businesses struggling to fill vacant cybersecurity and network positions.